Indicators of wavefunction (de)localization in the avoided crossing in a quadrupole cavity: Quantifying the Delocalisation from R e nyi Entropy

-We utilized the R\'{e}nyi entropies to study the wavefunction (de)localization in an avoided crossing in Fig.~1 and the results are shown in Fig.~3.
-In Fig.~3(a), the red spheres are for Shannon entropies ($H_{S}$) and the orange stars are for R\'{e}nyi entropies ($H_{\alpha}$) at each $\alpha=2.0, \alpha=1.8, \alpha=1.6, \alpha=1.4, \alpha=1.2$, and $\alpha=1.001$.
-Both of them are obtained from the normalized intensity distributions of the red mode in Fig.~1 and are maximized at the center of avoided crossing ($\varepsilon\approx 0.91$) for each $\alpha$.
-We notice that the profiles of $H_{\alpha}$ converge to the $H_{S}$ as $\alpha$ goes to $1$, which confirms Eq.~(3).
-The $H_{S}$ and $H_{\alpha}$ in panel (b) behave in a similar way to the ones in panel (a).
+We make use of the R\'{e}nyi entropy to study the wavefunction (de)localisation for avoided crossing in figure\ref{Fig.1}; the explicit results are shown in figure\ref{Fig.3}.
+As shown in figure\ref{Fig.3}(a), the red spheres and orange stars correspond to the cases of Shannon entropy ($H_{S}$) and R\'{e}nyi entropy ($H_{\alpha}$), respectively, for $\alpha$=2.0, 1.8, 1.6, 1.4, 1.2, and 1.001.
+Both can be obtained from the normalised intensity distributions of the red mode in figure\ref{Fig.1}, and these are maximised at the centre of the avoided crossing point (i.e., $\varepsilon\approx 0.91$) for each $\alpha$.
+The $H_{\alpha}$ profiles converge to $H_{S}$ as $\alpha$ approaches $1$, which confirms Eq.~(\ref{Shannon}).
+In addition, $H_{S}$ and $H_{\alpha}$ in panel (b) were observed to behave similar to those in panel (a) in figure\ref{Fig.3}.

-Moreover, when $\alpha$ does not converge to $1$, particularly when we compare the R\'{e}nyi entropy at $\alpha=2$ with Shannon entropy, we can easily see that their profiles are very similar to each other, even though their absolute values are not.
-This fact reveals that the Shannon entropy can also be a useful method to quantify the wavefunction (de)localization in the avoided crossing in a quantum billiard.
+Moreover, when $\alpha$ does not converge to $1$ (the Shannon entropy), particularly when we compare the R\'{e}nyi entropy at $\alpha=2$ with the Shannon entropy, we can easily observe that their profiles are significantly similar to each other, despite their absolute values being different.
+This fact reveals that Shannon entropy can also be a useful method to quantify the wavefunction (de)localisation for avoided crossing in a quantum billiard.

-\section{Root-mean-square image contrast}
+\section{Root-Mean-Square Image Contrast}

-In this section, we assume that the effective basis $\ket{i}$ for real space can correspond to the pixel of the morphology (image) of the wavefunction.
-Then, we can exploit wavefunction intensity $\rho(x_{i})$ as the pixel intensity $I_{p}(x_{i})$ of the image of the wavefunction.
-In doing so, the measure of wavefuntion (de)localization can be converted into the measure of intensity contrast of the image.
+In this section, we assume that the effective basis $\ket{i}$ for the position space corresponds to the pixel of the morphology (or image) of the wavefunction.
+Then, we can exploit the wavefunction intensity $\rho(x_{j})$ as the pixel intensity $I_{P}(x_{j})$ of the image of the wavefunction.
+In doing so, the measure of wavefunction (de)localisation can be converted into the measure of the intensity contrast of the image.

-In order to this approach, we introduce the root-mean-square (rms) contrast~\cite{E90} defined as follow:
+For this approach, we introduce the RMS contrast $C$~\cite{SP94,P90,P87} in terms of the pixel intensity defined as follows:

-where $\langle I_{p}\rangle$ is the average of all pixel intensity in the image, $I_{p}^{j}$ is a $j$th pixel intensity, and $N$ is the total number of pixel.
-Contrary to other contrast measures, the rms contrast does not depend on a specific morphology on the image.
-That is, we can quantitatively compare the contrast of having different morphology by using rms contrast.~\cite{E90}.
-Figure 4 shows the results.
+where $\langle I_{P}\rangle$ is the average of all pixel intensities in the image, $I_{P}^{j}$ is the $j$th pixel intensity, and $N$ is the total number of pixels.
+Contrary to other contrast measures, the RMS contrast does not depend on the specific morphology of the image.
+That is, we can quantitatively compare the contrast having different morphologies by using RMS contrast~\cite{SP94,P90,P87}.
+Figure~\ref{Fig.4} presents the results.